Grimes-Gif/Biomarker-depp/README.md

 Interestingly, the SGD algorithm, on average, performed the best out of all algorithms.
 This is likely due to the nature of SGD, and how it is less likely to get stuck in local minima of the loss function.
 This is due to the fact that SGD updates frequently, relative to other learning algorithms.
 For this reason, the SGD performs particularly well on large datasets such as the EEG dataset used in this study.

-Feature engineering involved normalizing the wave frequencies in order to yield more accurate/consistent models.

-Data preprocessing consisted largely of isolating subdata sets and particular features to work with that would increase metrics for our models, this was because the main bulk of the work, transferring time series data to frequency domain had already been done by the authors of the dataset using FFT.
-Additional preprocessing done by the dataset authors included removing EOG (eye movemnt) artifacts from the frontal electrodes, allowing for a high confidence of signal to be neural in nature.